VakhoKontridze/VComponents/README.md

 ## Description

-VComponents is a `SwiftUI` package that contains 30+ customizable UI components.
+VComponents is a `SwiftUI` collection that contains reusable UI components.

 ## Components